candepelliza/OBIA_Python/README.md

 Having that in mind, this project has two main objectives:

-1 - Apply the concepts of OBIA with Python on a 5-band-scene.
+1 - Apply the concepts of OBIA with Python on a 5-band-scene, using R, G, B, and NIR bands in addition to a DSM.

-- Classify high/low vegetation, road and houses based on NDVI and DSM.
+- Classify high/low vegetation, road and houses based on NDVI and height.

 - Export classified segments to geojson.